-Action 1 Identify, develop, and implement comprehensive aquatic habitat management of the Upper Myakka Lake by collaborating with FWC's Habitat and Species Conservation section, FWC's Invasive Plant Management section and SWFWMD's Vegetation Management section.
-Action 2 Continue to coordinate with FWC's Invasive Plant Management

-Sction 2 Continue to coordinate with FWC's Invasive Plant Management section and SWFMWD's Vegetation Management section to control the spread of aquatic invasive plants in the Upper Myakka Lake, Lower Myakka Lake, and the Myakka River.
+- Action 1 Identify, develop, and implement comprehensive aquatic habitat management of the Upper Myakka Lake by collaborating with FWC's Habitat and Species Conservation section, FWC's Invasive Plant Management section and SWFWMD's Vegetation Management section. - Action 2 Continue to coordinate with FWC's Invasive Plant Management section and SWFMWD's Vegetation Management section to control the spread of aquatic invasive plants in the Upper Myakka Lake, Lower Myakka Lake, and the Myakka River.

 Management includes removal/treatment of invasive and nuisance plants and replacing with native plants historically established in the park.
-Work is underway with FWC AHRES program to treat the invasive common reed and plant natives including soft-stem bulrush and jointed spike-rush.
+Work is underway with FWC AHRES program to treat the invasive common reed, para grass, and West Indian marsh grass and plant natives including soft-stem bulrush and jointed spikerush.